 For the more social among us, meetups are probably not that intimidating: You go, eat snacks, listen to some talks, and meet some new people.

 But for those of us who feel more introverted and don't necessarily enjoy making smalltalk, meetups may feel daunting.
 Here are some tips to make the most of your experience:

-Meetups are work, not hang time with your friends.
+Meetups are work.
 Consider them work in the same manner as your lessons and classwork.
 They are a necessary part of becoming a developer.
 Much like the technical skills you practice at Epicodus will help you find employment, so too will the network you grow at events like these.
 Time spent nurturing social connections can later help get your resume in the right hands.